AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 In order to start/restart chains, a packet may reference its own Frame number as an indication that no previous frames are needed for the chain.
-Key frames are common cases for such ‘(re)start of chain’ indications.
+Key frames are common cases for such '(re)start of chain' indications.

 Note: chains may be used for more than just realizing the IDD property.